Skip to main content

 The case study ends here as a published artifact.
 The three findings (campus spread, cohort decline, retake engagement) and the predictive-modeling ceiling are the analytical conclusions the data supports.

-What an institutional follow-up would look like, given access to the source data the synthesis was built from, is straightforward to sketch.
+What an institutional follow-up would look like, given access to the institution’s full source data prior to anonymization, is straightforward to sketch.
 The campus-spread finding points to bottom-up diagnosis at the five campuses below the institution median, with comparison against the four campuses above (Lehigh Valley’s BTH and REA, Hudson Valley’s SCH and KIN).
 The retake-engagement finding points to a 2025WIQ-cohort post-mortem and a sustained engagement campaign for first-time failers at all cohorts.
 The predictive-modeling finding points to the data-integration work that would make per-student early-warning models possible.

 The reproducibility-is-the-floor commitment the biblioteca page makes holds throughout: every number in this case study traces to a query the reader can run against the published SQLite, in the browser, with no setup.
 The R code in the predictive-modeling section is the only piece that requires a local environment; everything else is one click away.